dancaron/Django-ORM/README.md

 Requirements
 ------------
-This repository doesn't ship with a Django installation.
-You must install django so that we can import the required modules.
+- Last tested with Python 3.7 and Django 3.1.2
-Developed on Python 2.7+ or 3.4+ and Django 1.10.2
+- You must install django so that we can import the required modules.

 Quick Setup
 -----------